A topological model for the HOMFLY-PT polynomial: Recovering the HOMFLY-PT polynomial

-With a suitable choice of base points and ordering of link components, the HOMFLY-PT polynomial of a link with diagram $D$ can be evaluated as a sum of unlinks through applying the skein relation $\eqref{e.homfly}$ to $D$, in a way that $|nd(D')|$ of intermediate diagrams $D'$ decreases at every step until it reaches 0.
-The sum of unlinks with polynomial coefficients in two variables from a skein relation of the HOMFLY-PT polynomial gives a state sum model, see Jaeger \cite{Jaeger}.
+Let $D$ be a link diagram with nonzero nondescending complexity.
+With a suitable choice of base points and ordering of link components of the diagrams in the skein relation, the HOMFLY-PT polynomial of a link with diagram $D$ can be evaluated as a sum of unlinks through applying the skein relation $\eqref{e.homfly}$ to $D$, in a way that $|nd(D')|$ of intermediate diagrams $D'$ decreases at every step until it reaches 0.
+The sum of unlinks with polynomial coefficients in two variables from a skein relation of the HOMFLY-PT polynomial then gives a state sum model \cite{Jaeger}.

-We describe how to apply the skein relation \eqref{e.homfly} to reduce the polynomial to a sum of the HOMFLY-PT polynomial of unlinks.
-Following the description of \cite{Chmutov-Polyak}, the first step is to choose an ordering of components and a set of base points for the diagrams involved in applying the relation.
+We describe how to apply the skein relation \eqref{e.homfly} to reduce the polynomial to a sum of the HOMFLY-PT polynomial of unlinks, following the description of \cite{Chmutov-Polyak}.
+The state sum model we describe based on the evaluation is indexed by the same states as in \cite{Jaeger}, which we will call \textit{Jaeger states}.

+\paragraph{\textbf{Construction of the binary tree $T_D$}} From the skein relation \eqref{e.homfly} there is a choice of replacing a crossing $\chi$ by itself (which changes nothing), its mirror image $-\chi$ or the orientation preserving resolution $o$.
+We construct a directed binary tree $T_D$ to keep track of the choice of replacements at each crossing by $-\chi$ or $o$.